Ellevest Robo-Advisor Review 2021: Investing Designed for Women

 Different Ellevest Accounts

-There are three options for investing with Ellevest:
+There are four options for investing with Ellevest:

 - Private Wealth

-If you're just starting to invest, Ellevest Digital might be right for you.
+If you're just starting to invest, Ellevest Essential might be right for you.

 With this account tier, there's no minimum to invest.
-You pay a flat fee on the assets in your account.
+You pay a flat fee monthly fee of only $1/Month for membership.